SapuSeven/BetterUntis/protostore/README.md

 ## Building a settings screen

-Once your model is defined, you can use the composables from the `com.sapuseven.protostore.ui` package to build your settings screen:
+Once your model is defined, you can use the composables from the `com.sapuseven.protostore.ui.preferences` package to build your settings screen:

 ```kotlin